dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.3.5 introduces a minor security fix regarding transaction confirmations, and a user request regarding sending notification Bccs to admins.
+Version 4.4.0 introduces more variable substitutions in confirmation/notification emails, plus a few more minor improvements.

 == Donating ==